 The technology input assumptions, as defined in the technologies input file, provide a fully "learned-out" table of year-by-year technology costs, as specified by the Cost Table section.
-As mentioned earlier, the technology costs that are associated with a vehicle's engine are specified for each engine technology class, while the costs associated with non-engine components of a technology are defined for each vehicle technology class.
+The technology costs associated with a vehicle's engine are specified for each engine technology class, while the costs that are associated with non-engine components of a technology are defined for each vehicle technology class.
 When evaluating a given technology for application on a vehicle, the modeling system, hence, combines the engine and the non-engine cost components to form the overall cost of that technology.

 For almost all technologies available within the modeling system, the costs are defined in the technologies input file on an absolute basis over some reference technology state, usually within the same technology path.
 For example, MR0 is the reference technology state for the Mass Reduction path, with all succeeding Mass Reduction technologies being defined in terms of absolute cost (and improvement) over MR0.
 In most cases, when the CAFE Model computes the incremental cost of a successor technology, the cost of a predecessor technology (if one exists) will be negated.
-Furthermore, if the vehicle being upgraded from a reference technology state (for example, MR0), to simplify the internal accounting process, the system will still negate the cost of MR0, even though that technology is designated as a reference state.
+Furthermore, if the vehicle being upgraded from a reference technology state (for example, MR0), to simplify the internal accounting process, the system will still negate the cost of MRO, even though that technology is designated as a reference state.
 In some cases, however, a predecessor does not exist, and the technology is applied without negating any other.
-Specifically, the following technologies do not have a predecessor state defined, and are applied by the modeling system directly (or on an incremental basis): VVT, VVL, SGDI, DEAC, EFR, EPS, LDB, and SAX.
-In other cases (i.e., all technologies on the Hybrid/Electric path), several predecessor technologies exist, the costs of which must be negated before a new technology may be applied.
+Specifically, the following technologies do not have a predecessor state defined, and are applied by the modeling system directly (or on an incremental basis): VVL, SGDI, and DEAC.
+In other cases (i.e., all technologies on the Hybrid/Electric path), multiple predecessor technologies exist, the costs of which must be negated before a new technology may be applied.
 Additionally, for all technologies on the Mass Reduction path, the input costs are specified on per pound basis, where the base cost value is multiplied by the amount of pounds by which a vehicle's glider weight is reduced, in order to obtain the full cost of applying the technology.

-Generally, the technology supersession logic, as defined in Table 15, dictates the predecessor technologies for which the costs will be negated when a successor technology is applied.
+Generally, the technology supersession logic, as defined in Table 17, dictates the predecessor technologies for which the costs will be negated when a successor technology is applied.
 However, note that if a technology on a superseded list was previously superseded, its cost will not be negated for a second time.
-As an example, consider a vehicle with a DOHC engine that also uses VVT and SGDI engine technologies (the rest of the technologies are not relevant for this example).
-Assume the same vehicle transitions to TURBO2 technology.
-From Table 15, it can be seen that when the model applies TURBO2, it also supersedes: SOHC, DOHC, VVT, VVL, SGDI, DEAC, and TURBO1 technologies.
-Of those on the superseded list, the costs of DOHC, VVT, and SGDI are negated prior to adding the cost TURBO2, as those technologies are currently in use on a vehicle in the example.
-If the same vehicle later upgrades to VTG, following the same logic (and referring back to Table 15), the cost of TURBO2 is negated prior to adding the cost of VTG.
-Note that, even though DOHC, VVT, and SGDI were used on the example vehicle, these technologies have previously been superseded (and accounted for) when the vehicle was upgraded to TURBO2.
+As an example, consider a vehicle with a DOHC engine that also uses VVL and SGDI engine technologies (the rest of the technologies are not relevant for this example).
+Assume the same vehicle transitions to TURBO1 technology.
+From Table 17, it can be seen that when the model applies TURBO1, it also supersedes: SOHC, DOHC, VVL, SGDI, DEAC, TURBO0, TURBOE, and TURBOD technologies.
+Of those on the superseded list, the costs of DOHC, VVL, and SGDI are negated prior to adding the cost of TURBO2, as those technologies are currently in use on a vehicle in the example.
+If the same vehicle later upgrades to VTG, following the same logic (and referring back to Table 17), the cost of TURBO1 is negated prior to adding the cost of VTG.
+Note that, even though DOHC, VVL, and SGDI were used on the example vehicle, these technologies have previously been superseded (and accounted for) when the vehicle was upgraded to TURBO2.
 Thus, they are not counted for a second time.